 Avoid slang and colloquialisms

 Where not everyone speaks the same first language, people turn to a second language to facilitate conversations.
-However, things can start to get confusing if people use overly familiar terms or colloquialisms.
-Native speakers also tend to babble, assuming that the other person can understand.
+However, things can get confusing if people use overly familiar terms or colloquialisms.
+Native speakers also tend to babble, assuming the other person can understand.
 Colleagues must recognize the comprehension levels of the person they are talking to and adapt.
 Slowing down, avoiding slang, and simplifying terms will help the other person understand.
 Effective team communication in any language is achieved by being transparent and direct.

 If a company-wide event is hosted in one language only, adopt a similar policy.
 Try to simplify speech and be more inclusive.